kaiiiz/obsidian-raindrop-highlights-plugin/README.md

 - `Connect`: Enter API Token in order to pull the highlights from Raindrop
 - `Disconnect`: Remove API Token from Obsidian
+- `Append Mode`: Disable append mode can keep the synced files in the latest state of the Raindrop articles, but this will lose the flexiblity to add/modify the synced files. (i.e. the old file content will be overwritten!)
 - `Auto Sync Interval`: Set the interval in minutes to sync Raindrop highlights automatically
 - `Highlights folder`: Specify the folder location for your Raindrop articles
 - `Collection`: Specify the collections to be synced to the vault